Pidikkaparambu

-Pidikkaparambu is a very small area that comes under the Vallachira Panchayat and is famous for the Pidikkaparambu Lord Shiva Temple located here.
+Pidikkaparambu is a very small area that comes under the Vallachira Panchayat and is famous for the Pidikkaparambu Lord Shiva temple located here.

 Festivals

-The Pidikkaparambu Pooram is held here and is accompanied with "Anayottam - Tusker Race/Jumbo Rally" that takes place in the Paddy Fields located nearby.
+The Pidikkaparambu Pooram is held here and is accompanied with "Anayottam - Tusker Race/Jumbo Rally" that takes place in the Paddy fields located nearby.
 This festival takes place in the month of March or April every year.
-It normally lasts for 2 –3 days.
+It usually lasts for 2 –3 days.

 Terrain

-This area has lush Paddy fields, Coconut Plantations and an uninterrupted Supply of fresh Water.
+This area has Paddy fields, coconut plantations, and a large supply of fresh water.

-There is a well maintained Blacktop road that can take one all the way to "Chathakudam Centre" which has a few Grocery and Stationery Stores, a couple of Cafeterias, a Post Office and a Gent's Saloon.
+There is a well maintained blacktop road that can take one all the way to "Chathakudam Centre" which has a few grocery and stationery Stores, a couple of cafeterias, a post office, and a Gent's Saloon.

 The State Bank of India - Vallachira Branch is also located nearby.

 Schools

-The Closest School (Kerala Govt) would be Vallachira UP School and Kadalassery LP School.
+The closest school (Kerala Govt) would be Vallachira UP School and Kadalassery LP School.

 Transportation

-There are no Public Transport Systems that are Servicing Pidikkaparambu currently.
-However, There are Privately managed Bus Services from Chathakudam Centre to Thrissur everyday from dawn till dusk.
-Private Auto Rickshaws and Taxis could be hired from Chatakudam centre mostly during the weekdays.
+There are no public transport systems that are servicing Pidikkaparambu currently.
+However, there are privately managed bus services from Chathakudam centre to Thrissur every day from dawn till dusk.
+Private auto rickshaws and Taxis could be hired from Chatakudam centre mostly during the weekdays.